AWegnerGitHub/awegnergithub.github.io-content/2023_05_23_future_of_remote_work.md

 I have a lot of problems with this article.
 The short version is that it sounds like this company implemented remote work poorly, possibly during covid (I'm not sure how long they've been around).
-I think remote work is the best, especially for companies that does not need a local presence.
+I think remote work is the best, especially for companies that do not need a local presence.

 The article raises four coordination cost bullet points: